add-IV/pandaRec/documentation/recipes.md

 - csv: not human readable, not easy to edit, good python support

 after using yaml for a while, i'm not sure if it's the best option.
-However since it doesn't make a big difference, i'll stick with it for now.
+However since it doesn't make a big difference, i'll stick with it for now. json might be better since it's more widely used.

 proposed format: